Loading... Please wait...CERTIFICATION COMPETENCY GUIDELINES

 INSTRUCTORS OF RIDERS WITH DISABILITIES CERTIFICATION

-For instructors working in programs that provide recreational, instructional, or mainstream riding for persons with disabilities.
+For instructors working in programs that provide recreational, instructional, or mainstream riding for persons with disabilities - cognitive and physical.
 The materials and curriculum of these certification clinics are specific to the various considerations, adaptations, applications, contraindications, adaptive equipment, and horses used in riding programs that serve persons with physical and/or cognitive disabilities.
 CHA awards certification as an Instructor of Riders with Disabilities at the following levels: Assistant Instructor, Level One Instructor, Level Two Instructor, and Level Three Instructor.

 Certification Qualifications